textpattern/textpattern.github.io/setup/installing-the-software.md

 .htaccess
 : Important for handling many things on Apache web servers, like default URL formatting, 301 redirects, specific use (or not) of `www.`, and so forth.
 You can add to the file, but you should not alter or remove the default content, which Textpattern relies on. `.htaccess` can be safely removed if you run Textpattern a non-Apache web server, e.g. [Nginx](/setup/configuring-a-web-server-for-textpattern).

-index.php
-: It functions as the front end of your Textpattern site.
-It's where web users arrive and interact with the dynamic publishing.

 css.php
 : Negotiates the front-end stylesheets you create in the Styles panel.
 If you plan on hosting your CSS as flat files then this can be removed - if you store CSS in the database then this file is required.

+index.php
+: Functions as the front end of your Textpattern site.
+It's where web users arrive and interact with the dynamic publishing.

 ## Setup via browser